Efthymis Koulouris: Pogoń Szczecin

 After returning from a loan spell at Turkish club Alanyaspor, on 1 July 2023 Koulouris joined Polish Ekstraklasa side Pogoń Szczecin on a three-year contract.
 On 21 July, Koulouris scored on his debut in a 1–0 league win over Warta Poznań.
 On 12 April 2024, he scored his first hat-trick at Pogoń in just twelve minutes in a 5–0 win against Ruch Chorzów.
 He finished the 2023–24 season with 18 goals in 43 appearances in all competitions.

 Koulouris netted his first hat-trick of the 2024–25 campaign on 23 November 2024 in a 3–0 win against Lechia Gdańsk.
 Six matchdays later, on 22 February 2025, Koulouris scored another hat-trick in a 4–0 victory over Widzew Łódź.
 On 6 April 2025, he netted his 4th Ekstraklasa hat-trick in a 4–0 win against GKS Katowice.
 Nineteen days later, Koulouris scored four goals in a 5–4 comeback win over Puszcza Niepołomice.
 With 28 goals scored, he finished the season as the league's top scorer, and was subsequently named the Ekstraklasa Forward and Player of the Season.

 Al-Ula

 On 29 August 2025, Koulouris moved to Saudi First Division League newcomers Al-Ula for a reported transfer fee of €4 million.

+Wieczysta Kraków

+On 20 August 2026, Koulouris returned to Poland to join Ekstraklasa newcomers Wieczysta Kraków on a free transfer.
+He signed a two-year contract, with an option for a third.